jhlagado/firth/README.md

 ```
 You can exit the Forth interpreter by pressing the `Back to IDE` button on the top right corner.

-You can run the unit tests which exercise all the important functions of the Forth interpreter by setting line 5 to:
+You can run the unit tests which exercise all the important functions of the Forth interpreter by setting line 3 to:
 ```
 TESTMODE        equ     1
 ```
-I you are interesting in seeing how the code executes ASM80 gives you the ability to single step through it an instruction at a time.
-The easiest way to do that is to comment out the line:
+I you are interesting in seeing how the code executes, ASM80 gives you the ability to single-step through it an instruction at a time.
+The easiest way to do that is to comment out line 1:
 ```
-.engine mycomputer
+; .engine mycomputer
 ```
-This turns off the emulator and shows you the state of the CPU.
+This turns off the emulator and shows you the internal state of the CPU.
 Step through code by pressing `Single step(F8)` and `Step over (F7)`.